-The VLS is a registered non-profit society of B.C.
 Our mission is to offer affordable, multidisciplinary learning and educational opportunities in east Vancouver; to be a social hub for nourishing intergenerational community connection; and to celebrate curiosity.
-The Vancouver Learnary Society is run by a Board of Directors and two full-time staff members.
+The Vancouver Learnary Society is a registered non-profit society of B.C. run by a Board of Directors and two full-time staff members.
 We also depend on volunteer support to deliver our mandate and engage the community most fully.

-The Learnary was first co-created by Helen Hughes and Surya Govender.
-It has now grown into a non-profit society co-managed by Surya Govender and Sam Mills, and Helen has joined the board.
-We are all educators, of one kind or another, with a strong streak of curiosity, a love of the creative, and a high tolerance for chaos.
+The Learnary is co-managed by Surya Govender and Sam Mills; Helen Hughes, who was a conceptual founder, has joined the board.
+We are all educators, of one kind or another, with a strong streak of curiosity, a love of the creative, and a high tolerance for the unexpected.

 Search our website here.
 If you can't find what you're looking for, please email us at email@example.com

 The Learnary is located on the traditional, ancestral, and unceded territory of the Musqueam, Squamish and Tsleil-Waututh people.
 We are humbled by this history and grateful for our use of this land.

 Free (2 hour) public parking is available 1/2 block north of Hastings between Penticton and Kamloops.

 Saturday 11:00 - 5:00